• Skip to primary navigation

 For even more delicious pressure cooker recipes, check out the Instant Pot Recipes page.

-Instant Pot Bacon Cheeseburger Meatloaf with creamy Mashed Potatoes in a square white bowl.
+A loaf of Instant Pot Bacon Cheeseburger Meatloaf on a bed of creamy Mashed Potatoes in a square white bowl.

 No dried out meatloaf here folks, just a flavorful Instant Pot Bacon Cheeseburger Meatloaf that you can make gluten-free if you so choose…and you can even choose the shape of pan to use.